Contacting Potential PhD Supervisors

 Although this is not the same as a formal PhD interview, it may still be worth approaching in a similar way, including preparing for interview questions.
 Although this should be more relaxed than an interview, you should be prepared and professional.

 Before the meeting, make sure you are familiar with the supervisor’s research and publications.
-Not only does this show interest in the supervisor and the research field, it will be useful to understand some of the things that will be discussed.
+Not only does this show interest in the supervisor and the research field, it will be useful to understand some of the topics you’ll be discussing.

 It may also be worth reacquainting yourself with your emails to the potential supervisor.
 There may be specific questions or points brought up that could be discussed further.